Fauske Municipality

-or is a municipality located in Nordland county, Norway.
+Fauske or is a municipality located in Nordland county, Norway.
 It is part of the traditional district of Salten.
 The administrative centre of the municipality is the town of Fauske.
 Some of the villages in Fauske include Nystad, Venset, Straumsnes, Sjønstå, Valnesfjord, Finneid, and Sulitjelma.

 The municipality borders Sweden in the east, Sørfold Municipality to the north, Bodø Municipality to the west, and Saltdal Municipality to the southeast.
 The town is located on the northern shore of Skjerstad Fjord.

 The 1197 km2 municipality is the 90th largest by area out of the 357 municipalities in Norway.
 Fauske Municipality is the 116th most populous municipality in Norway with a population of 9,827.
 The municipality's population density is 8.2 PD/km2 and its population has increased by 2.8% over the previous 10-year period.

 General information

 The municipality was established on 1 January 1905 when the old, large Skjerstad Municipality was divided into a smaller Skjerstad Municipality (population: 1,709) in the west and Fauske Municipality (population: 4,646) in the east.
 The municipal borders haven't changed since that time.
 In 1998, the municipality declared town status for its administrative centre, the town of Fauske.